supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/BasicInfo.md

 ---
 # Overview

 The Practitioner Main Form is divided into different tabs and sections.
-Every Tab & Section Name reflects the information on that form/section to help a User navigate through creating a Practitioner.
+Every Tab & Section Name reflects the information on that form/section to help you navigate through creating a Practitioner.
 Some fields are required to save the Practitioner in the system i.e. First Name, while other fields can be added to the system later on.
 Any time a field is required a red star will display next to the field.
 See below.

 <img src ="/static/img/requiredFields.jpg" width="500"/>